Deployment and Maintenance / Standalone Deployment

 admin |

-Specifies the administrator password |
+Specify the administrator password |

 --auto-setup-ak-secret={AK Secret} |

-Auto-generated | Automatically creates AK and uses the specified value as AK Secret |
+Automatically generated | Automatically create AK and use the specified value as the AK Secret |

 --auto-setup-ak-id={AK ID} |